What It Measures

 Net income or earnings, meanwhile, can be defined in a number of ways, based on respective nations’ generally accepted accounting principles.

 For example, “pro-forma earnings” tend to exclude more expenses and income used to calculate “reported earnings.”
 Pro-forma advocates insist that these earnings eliminate all distortions and present “true” earnings that allow pure apples-with-apples comparisons with preceding periods.
 However, “nonrecurring expenses” seem to occur with such increasing regularity that one may wonder if a company is deliberately trying to manipulate its earnings figures and present them in the best possible light, rather than in the most accurate light.

 “Cash” earnings are earnings from operating cash flow—notably, not EBITDA.
 In turn, cash EPS is usually these earnings divided by diluted shares outstanding.
 This figure is very reliable because operating cash flow is not subject to as much judgment as net earnings or pro-forma earnings.

 Tricks of the Trade

-Given the varieties of earnings and shares reported today, investors need to first determine what the respective figures represent before making investment decisions.
+Given the varieties of earnings and shares reported today, investors need to determine first what the respective figures represent before making investment decisions.
 There are cases of a company announcing a pro-forma EPS that differs significantly from what is reported in its financial statements.
 Such discrepancies, in turn, can affect how the market values a given stock.

 Investors should check to see if a company has issued more shares during a given period, since that action, too, can affect EPS.
 A similar problem occurs where there have been a number of shares issued during the accounting period being considered.
 Which number of issued shares do you use, the opening figure, the closing figure, or the mean?
 In practice the usual method is to use the weighted mean number of shares in issue during the year (weighted, that is, for the amount of time in the year that they were in issue).